vpodlesnyi/WirelessEarBuds/README.md

 # WirelessEarBuds
-Device for wireless sound transmission to a micro-earbuds.
+Device for wireless sound transmission to micro-earbuds.